nickmasonswe/PSX/README.md

    pip3 install -r requirements.txt

+2. To make sure that the testing suite as working correctly, run:

+pytest tests/part1/canary_test.py

+This should yield exactly 3 passing tests and 3 failing tests if it is working correctly.

-2. To run the built in tests for a specific problem use the pytest keyword and specify the tests folder, unit, and problem that you want to test.
+3. To run the built in tests for a specific problem use the pytest keyword and specify the tests folder, unit, and problem that you want to test.
 For example, to test problem3 in the closure unit, you would type the following into the CLI: